Academic Appeals Procedures

 The Welfare Service can provide free and confidential assistance to navigate university processes including appeals.
 Contact the Welfare Service via WesternNow or 1300 668 370 (option 4 then option 1) to book an appointment.

-The University’s Counselling service can provide free and confidential support to help you overcome any barriers that may affect your study.
+Outside of the Appeals process, the University’s Counselling service can provide free and confidential support to help you overcome any barriers that may be impacting your study.